greatsage-raphael/lawSuite/README.md

 ## Dataset

-The dataset is a CSV file containing all text & embeddings used.
+The dataset is a json file containing all text.

 View it [here](scripts/ugvault.json).